 - Recently (since late 2019), Amazon has tightened up on the ‘brand’ field when listing.
 They are pushing suppliers to register on the Amazon brand Directory (see below).
 However, we have been able to list products using ‘N/A’ in the brand field (as recommended by Amazon).
 Other Amazon suppliers report being able to use ‘Generic’ or ‘unbranded in this brand field.

 It is also possible to register with Amazon’s Brand Registry, making it easier to have products approved on Amazon and reduce the occasional problems with barcodes.
 HOWEVER, this requires a registered UK trademark, which is expensive and time-consuming, plus it seems to take a long time for Amazon to process.

 We have many customers using our barcode numbers on their Amazon products (see our products on the Amazon page).
-Our Amazon barcode numbers can also be used on other online shops (eg. CD Baby or Play.com), and in normal retail stores.
+Our barcode numbers are suitable for other online shops (eg. CD Baby or Play.com), and in normal retail stores.

-Note: You will need a unique barcode number for each separate listing on Amazon.
+NOTE: You need a unique barcode number for each separate listing on Amazon.
 It is your choice to make separate listings for each different variation (size/colour/design) of your product or just make one general listing for your product & get your customers to specify the size/colour after ordering.